scrapcomputing/WavetablePi/README.md

 Resistor 10K Ohm                         | 1   |
 Resistor 1K Ohm                          | 2   | R3 and R4, which along with C3 and C4 form a low-pass filter of the PWM audio
 0.91 OLED SSD1306 I2C 128x32 module      | 1   | (Optional)
-PCM5102A I2S DAC Module                  | 1   | (Optional but highly recommended) Please check the PCB for the supported dimensions and form factor!
+PCM5102A I2S DAC Module (aka GY PCM5120) | 1   | (Optional but highly recommended) Please check the PCB for the supported dimensions and form factor!